Greenhouse gas balancing according to the SURE-EU system: An innovative approach to sustainable energy management

 Transparency

-Procedure of SURE-EU system
+SURE-EU system procedure

 First steps and documentation requirements

-1. Self-evaluation: The company or organization seeking certification first conducts a self-evaluation to understand the current status of GHG emissions and sustainability practices.
+1. Self-evaluationThe company or organisation seeking certification first conducts a self-evaluation to understand the current status of GHG emissions and sustainability practices.

-1. Data collection: The next step is to collect all the necessary data needed to evaluate the GHG balance.
+1. Data collectionThe next step is to collect all the data required to assess the GHG balance.

-1. Third party auditing: An independent auditor reviews the data and compliance with SURE standards.
+1. Auditing by third partiesAn independent auditor checks the data and compliance with the SURE standards.

-Life cycle analysis (LCA) and hot spot analysis
+Life cycle analysis (LCA) and hot-spot analysis

-Life cycle analysis: The data collected is used to perform a life cycle analysis that covers all emissions from raw material extraction and production to disposal or end use.
+Life cycle analysisThe data collected is used to carry out a life cycle analysis that covers all emissions from raw material extraction and production through to disposal or end use.

-Hot Spot Analysis: In parallel, a hot-spot analysis is carried out to identify areas within the product life cycle that cause particularly high emissions.
+Hot spot analysisIn parallel, a hot-spot analysis is carried out to identify areas within the product life cycle that cause particularly high emissions.

-Results and optimization
+Results and optimisation

-1. Evaluation: The results are evaluated and documented as part of the GHG balance.
+1. ValuationThe results are evaluated and documented as part of the GHG balance.

-Continuous monitoring and improvement
+SURE: Continuous monitoring and improvement

-1. Monitoring: The company conducts continuous monitoring of GHG footprint and sustainability practices.
+1. MonitoringThe company continuously monitors its GHG footprint and sustainability practices.

-2. Annual review: An annual re-audit ensures that standards are being met and improvements have been made.
+2. Annual reviewAn annual re-audit ensures that the standards are met and that improvements have been made.

-3. Recertification: Depending on the results of the annual review, the SURE certificate is renewed or adjusted.
+3. RecertificationDepending on the results of the annual review, the SURE certificate is renewed or adjusted.